 Right!
 One essential thing you can do to help your students succeed when it comes to AP versus dual enrollment is to ensure your school can easily send and receive credits.
 Dual enrollment can reduce the expense of a four-year college, but students have to request their credits to be sent to the high school in order to complete their diploma.
 Likewise, four-year schools need more than a student’s AP exam scores; they need records of the students’ classroom grades.
 Parchment makes the process of sending and receiving credentials quick and painless, transferring secure information from sender to receiver in the blink of an eye.

 As students decipher which educational option works best for them, you can support their future by making sure their credentials are right in their hands.
-See how Parchment can help.
+See how Parchment can help with your credentials.